ct-js/docs.ctjs.rocks/docs/ct.types.md

 This object allows you to create new Copies and manipulate them.

-### `ct.types.copy(type, x, y)` and `ct.types.make(type, x, y)`
+### `ct.types.copy(type, x, y, exts)`

 Creates a new Copy of a given type. `type` must be a string — the name of the type.
 If `x` or `y` is omitted, they are set to 0.
 Returns the newly created copy.

+The `extensions` object can be used to add parameters that will be available in a Copy's OnCreate event.

 ::: tip Note
 By default, this method puts the new copy in the current main room (`ct.room`).
-If you want to create a copy in, say, a UI room that is stacked on top of your main room, see the advanced form of this method below.
+If you want to create a copy in, say, a UI room that is stacked on top of your main room, see the `ct.types.copyIntoRoom` method below.
 :::

 #### Example: Create a bullet at the current copy's position and send it in a particular direction